AkshitSingh19/Product_Disection_Twitter_X/README.md

 ---

 ## **ER Diagram**
-📌 *Add ER Diagram Added in the repsitory*
+📌 *ER Diagram Added in the repsitory*
 This diagram visually illustrates the relationships between the entities defined above.

 ---